National Lottery Logo

 The National Lottery Symbol

-The corporate palette consists mainly of a combination of red and blue tones.
-Depending on the year of appearance, these were scarlet, burgundy, blue, ultramarine and cobalt colors.
-Moreover, the developers of the emblem tried not to use many shades in one logo, so we can say that they are monochrome.
+The corporate palette mainly consists of a combination of red and blue tones.
+Depending on the year of appearance, these were scarlet, burgundy, blue, ultramarine, and cobalt colors.
+Moreover, the developers of the emblem tried not to use many shades in one logo, so we can say that it is monochrome.
 The exception is the 2015-2019 version, where several variations of blue are present simultaneously.
 But black balances them well.